medavox/tuki-nuwa/text/README.md

 4. be easy to understand
     - both in terms of meaning and hearing
+5. Avoid creating compound words
+(phrases which have a meaning that can't be guessed from their constituent words, eg )

 The goal of this offshoot is to make an improved version of Toki Pona that is more useful as an auxlang.

-It uses work from Griffith University's Natural Semantic Metalanguage project,
+It uses work from Griffith University's Natural Semantic Metalanguage project.

 Although speakers can use phrases to describe things that other languages have a word for,